rhel-labs/learn-katacoda/imagebuilder/step1.md

 # Software installation and configuration
 Prior to getting started with image builder, the software must first be installed.
-The packages are both the image builder applications and a plugin for web console.
+By installing the plugin for Web Console, all of the other required packages will also be installed.

-`yum install -y cockpit-composer lorax-composer composer-cli`{{execute}}
+`yum install -y cockpit-composer`{{execute}}

 Now that the software is installed, restart the web console so that it picks up the newly installed plugin for image builder.
-Also, you will enable the service that manages the build queue and other aspects of image builder.

-`systemctl restart cockpit; systemctl enable --now lorax-composer.service`{{execute}}
+`systemctl restart cockpit`{{execute}}

-Lastly, in the next steps, you will use a non-administrative user, __rhel__, to manage the image blueprints and build machine images.
-This user must belong to the __weldr__ group.

-`usermod -a -G weldr rhel`{{execute}}